 Cat and Dog Introductions: Stage Two

 Both pets should be a reasonable distance from one another on either side of the door.
-Feed treats, praise and gently pet each animal while slowly opening the door (with the gate in place and closed).
+Offer treats, praise, and gently pet each animal while slowly opening the door (with the gate in place and closed).
 Do not make a big deal about this, just keep the mood calm and allow each animal to discover the open door from a distance.
-Again, if either pet becomes vocal, aggressive, anxious or over-excited, immediately remove that animal from the situation and divert his or her attention to something like a toy.
+Again, if either pet becomes vocal, aggressive, anxious, or over-excited, immediately remove that animal from the situation and divert his or her attention to something like a toy.